Hi-top fade: Modern hi-top fades

 The style began to slowly reemerge in popularity in the early to late 2000s, as a new generation of black musicians, athletes, and actors began to embrace this hairstyle.
-A prominent example is former Cleveland Cavaliers guard/forward Iman Shumpert.
+A prominent example is former Cleveland Cavaliers player Iman Shumpert.
 The hairstyle even surfaced again in 2012 with the late 1980s–early 1990s style returning.
 NBA players such as Nerlens Noel, Jaylen Brown and Norris Cole have sported hi-top fades.
 The late YouTuber and online streamer Desmond Daniel Amofah, better known as Etika, sported the hairstyle; he was inspired to grow one by Grand Theft Auto: San Andreas, which featured the hairstyle in the game.

 The hi-top has made an appearance in the UK since the late 1980s.
 The hairstyle also received some airtime during the second inauguration of Barack Obama, as sported by Barack and Michelle Obama's nephew Avery Robinson.